COVID Vaccine Information

 Virtual visitation is still preferred for our COVID units, but exceptions for COVID patient visitation will be made on a case by case basis.

 Visitors are required to wear a hospital supplied face mask for the entire time on campus and during patient visitation.
 Visitors are encouraged to limit their visit to the patient’s room and refrain from stopping in other departments.
 The cafeteria is available to visitors in need of a meal or snack where dining restrictions will apply.

 Limited General Visiting Hour Guidelines

-- Birthplace and NICU: All hours – one visitor at a time, 18 years+
+- Birthplace and NICU: all hours: one (1) visitor at a time, 18-years or older

 - Upon arrival to the hospital lobby, all visitors must practice social distancing tothe extent possible and complete a screening process